Putting an end to HPV related cancers in Tennessee!

 Kelly L. Moore, MD, MPH, is the Director of the Tennessee Immunization Program at the Tennessee Department of Health and an Assistant Clinical Professor of Preventive Medicine at the Vanderbilt School of Medicine.
 Dr. Moore earned her undergraduate and medical degrees at Vanderbilt, and her Master of Public Health degree from the Harvard School of Public Health.
 After completing her internship in Pediatrics at the Johns Hopkins Hospital in Baltimore, she served as an Epidemic Intelligence Service Officer and completed her residency in Preventive Medicine with the Centers for Disease Control and Prevention (CDC).
 Dr. Moore directs or advises on state immunization policy, practice, and legislation and educates immunization providers, the public and the media.
 She represents the national Association of Immunization Managers on the CDC’s Advisory Committee on Immunization Practices, where she helps shape national immunization guidelines.
 The mission of the Tennessee Immunization Program is to minimize the burden of vaccine-preventable diseases by optimizing the use of vaccines by Tennesseans of all ages: one of her top priorities is to increase unacceptably low immunization rates among our adolescents, especially rates of HPV vaccination.

-The mission of the Cervical Cancer Free Tennessee coalition (CCFTN) is to decrease the incidence of cervical cancer in Tennessee through vaccination, screening, and early detection.
+The mission of the HPV Cancer Free Coalition (HPVCF) is to decrease the incidence of HPV related cancers in Tennessee through vaccination, screening, and early detection.

-To accomplish this mission, CCFTN promotes primary and secondary prevention strategies through education directed at both clinicians and consumers.
-For primary prevention, given that the human papillomavirus (HPV) causes nearly all cervical cancers, CCFTN focuses on implementation of HPV vaccine recommendations (boys and girls ages 11-12, with catch up for older adolescents).
-For secondary prevention, CCFTN focuses on enhanced access to care to include comprehensive screening and prompt intervention for abnormal screening results.
+To accomplish this mission, HPVCF promotes primary and secondary prevention strategies through education directed at both clinicians and consumers.
+For primary prevention, given that the human papillomavirus (HPV) causes nearly all cervical cancers, HPVCF focuses on implementation of HPV vaccine recommendations (boys and girls ages 11-12, with catch up for older adolescents).
+For secondary prevention, HPVCF focuses on enhanced access to care to include comprehensive screening and prompt intervention for abnormal screening results.
 By combining these two strategies, our goal is to decrease the incidence of HPV related pathology and subsequent morbidity and mortality in Tennessee.